UNM-SSL/unm-ssl.github.io/index.md

 {% capture text %}
 Our research focuses on research, design, and implementation of operating systems, runtime systems, libraries, and system services that enable complex, large scale applications.
-Research in this area over the years has resulting in operating systems and communication services that form the basis of modern HPC operating systems.
+Research in this area over the years has resulted in operating systems and communication services that form the basis of modern HPC operating systems.

 {%
   include link.html